josch/pyferea/README.md

 would require much.
 Just three panes for feeds, entries and content, keeping record of unread entries and rendering content in a browser.
 Liferea came close but was poisoned by feature bloat (as many others... especially gnome dependencies) and major slowness.
+On top of that it created a new feed entry everytime I accidentally drag&drop something.
+I call all of those bugs and they never got fixed.
 Pyferea does just what I want, is simple, DE agnostic (uses python and gtk) and fits in about 1000 lines of code.

+Pyferea is for you if you want:

+ - an offline feed reader
+ - no gnome, KDE, mono dependencies
+ - no rss reader as a browser plugin
+ - not terminal based, hence webbrowser for rendering

 Bugs
 ====